Alpha-30-creator/2048/README.md

 The smaller grids provide more challenge and require more strategic thinking to achieve a high score.

-## Running the game
+## Getting started
 ### Compilation
-To compile the game, simply run the command `make` in the command prompt.
-Then to run the game, type `./main` and press enter.
-The game will be started!
+To get started with the text-based implementation of the popular 2048 game, simply run the command `make` in the command prompt to compile the game.
+Once compiled, run the game by typing `./main` and pressing enter.

-If you want to start over with a clean slate, you can enter the command `make clean` to remove any previously compiled files.
-### The main menu
+### Main menu
-After the game is compiled and executed, it asks the user to enter the username.
-After that, the main menu is displayed with four options:
+After the game is executed, it will prompt the user to enter a username.
+Once the username is entered, the main menu will be displayed with four options:

 1. New Game
-   - This will ask the user to enter the difficulty level.
-It will then initialize the board with the size accordingly and start a new game.
+    - This option will ask the user to enter the difficulty level and initialize the board with the appropriate size.
+The game will then begin.
-2. Load game
+2. Load Game
-   - This is used to load any previously saved game (if the user has any) and initialize the board with the values.
-It will output no saved games if the user does not have any saved game.
+    - This option allows the user to load any previously saved game by initializing the board with the saved values.
+If the user has no saved games, the option will display a message indicating that there are no saved games.
 3. Instructions
-   - This will print the instructions of the game.
+    - This option will print the instructions of the game.
-4. Quit game
+4. Quit Game
-   - To quit the game
+    - This option allows the user to quit the game.

+### Cleaning up
+To start over with a clean slate, the user can enter the command make clean to remove any previously compiled files.

 ## Gameplay features
 In addition to the basic rules of the 2048 game, this implementation of the text-based 2048 game includes several features that enhance the gameplay experience: